JonathanMagnan/ireviewapple.com/pages/documentations/mac-descriptions.md

 <img src="https://encrypted-tbn2.gstatic.com/shopping?q=tbn:ANd9GcQdKy8cP6YiDcR9nA5WhD5cdKSxwSFlTuuaK41WQYo9A9LgJzjdND0&usqp=CAc" width="300">

-Apple refreshed the iMac  by creating the 27-inch .
-This 10th-generation Intel processors, has more of everything; more RAM, more SSD storage, faster AMD GPUs, and True Tone support for the display.
+Apple refreshed the iMac by creating the 27-inch.
+This 10th-generation Intel processor, has more of everything; more RAM, more SSD storage, faster AMD GPUs, and True Tone support for the display.

-To make the vision even brighter, there's also a new nano-texture glass option.
+To make the vision even brighter, there is also a new nano-texture glass option.
 The 27-inch iMac offers up to 128GB of fast 2666MHz RAM, double the amount that was available in the prior-generation model.

-The 21.5-inch iMac is still on the market and it supports up to 32GB of fast 2666MHz RAM.
+The 21.5-inch iMac is still on the market, and it supports up to 32GB of fast 2666MHz RAM.

 ``` Pros: